Meta Platforms: History

 Trading in the stock, which began on May 18, was delayed that day due to technical problems with the Nasdaq exchange.
 The stock struggled to stay above the IPO price for most of the day, forcing underwriters to buy back shares to support the price.
-At closing bell, shares were valued at $38.23, only $0.23 above the IPO price and down $3.82 from the opening bell value.
+At the closing bell, shares were valued at $38.23, only $0.23 above the IPO price and down $3.82 from the opening bell value.
 The opening was widely described by the financial press as a disappointment.
-The stock nonetheless set a new record for trading volume of an IPO.
+The stock set a new record for trading volume of an IPO.
 On May 25, 2012, the stock ended its first full week of trading at $31.91, a 16.5% decline.

 On May 22, 2012, regulators from Wall Street's Financial Industry Regulatory Authority announced that they had begun to investigate whether banks underwriting Facebook had improperly shared information only with select clients rather than the general public.
-Massachusetts Secretary of State William Galvin subpoenaed Morgan Stanley over the same issue.
+Massachusetts Secretary of State William F. Galvin subpoenaed Morgan Stanley over the same issue.
 The allegations sparked "fury" among some investors and led to the immediate filing of several lawsuits, one of them a class action suit claiming more than $2.5 billion in losses due to the IPO.
 Bloomberg estimated that retail investors may have lost approximately $630 million on Facebook stock since its debut.
-Standard & Poor's added Facebook to its S&P 500 index on December 21, 2013.
+S&P Global Ratings added Facebook to its S&P 500 index on December 21, 2013.

 On May 2, 2014, Zuckerberg announced that the company would be changing its internal motto from "Move fast and break things" to "Move fast with stable infrastructure".
 The earlier motto had been described as Zuckerberg's "prime directive to his developers and team" in a 2009 interview in Business Insider, in which he also said, "Unless you are breaking stuff, you are not moving fast enough."

+In November 2016, Facebook announced the Microsoft Windows client of gaming service Facebook Gameroom, formerly Facebook Games Arcade, at the Unity Technologies developers conference.
+The client allows Facebook users to play "native" games in addition to its web games.
+The service was closed in June 2021.